gchure/phd/docs/src/chapter_01/section_04_physiological_adaptation.md

-## Topic IV: The Physiological Adaptability of Transient Molecular Interactions
+## On The Physiological Adaptability of Transient Molecular Interactions

 In **Chapers 4 and 5** (and the associated supplementary **Chapters 8 and 9**),
 we explore the final level of adaptation in @Fig:adaptation_levels --